Spin-Lattice Relaxation in Two-Dimensional Superconducting BKT Transition

 The physics of strong phase fluctuations is not limited to two-dimensional systems; it is a hallmark of many unconventional superconductors, including the cuprates.
 In these materials, Cooper pairs form at a higher pairing temperature $T_{\rm gap}$, but strong long-range superconductivity is only established at a lower temperature $T_c$, upon the onset of phase coherence.
 This separation of energy scales suggests that our conclusions should hold more generally, even when the transition is not strictly of the BKT type.
 Namely, spectroscopic signatures of coherence, such as a peak in the spin-lattice relaxation rate (\(1/T_1T\)) or its temperature derivative, should be tied to phase coherence transition of $T_c$, rather than the opening of pairing gap at $T_{\rm gap}$.
 This insight provides a new interpretive framework for experimental studies, particularly for NMR measurements in materials with a pre-formed pairing due to strong phase fluctuation.
 A deeper theoretical investigation of this phenomenon in specific three-dimensional models is a promising direction for future research.

 \textit{Acknowledgments} We would like to thank Yin Zhong for useful discussions.
 We acknowledge the support by the Ministry of Science and Technology (Grant No. 2022YFA1403900), the National Natural Science Foundation of China (Grant NSFC-12494594, No. NSFC-12174428, No. 12474146, No. 12347107), the New Cornerstone Investigator Program, the Chinese Academy of Sciences Project for Young Scientists in Basic Research (2022YSBR-048), and the Beijing Natural Science Foundation (No. JR25007).
+W. Y. acknowledge support from the China Postdoctoral Science Foundation (Grant No. 2025M773414).

 \onecolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}

 \onecolumngrid